Michaelgwei86/docker-learning/Docker-registry.md

 docker push michaelgwei86/my-app:v1.0
 ```
 ***Explanation***:
-Pushes the `my-app:v1.0` image to your Docker Hub repository.
+Pushes the `my-app:v1.0` image to the `michaelgwei86/` Docker Hub repository.

-4. **Docker Build and Push to Docker Hub**: Build a Docker image locally and push it to your Docker Hub account.
+4. **Docker Build and Push to Docker Hub**

+Build a Docker image locally and push it to your Docker Hub account.

 ***Commands***:
 ```